 1. Go beyond the call of duty

-Demonstrate a strong work ethic by completing your assignments — no matter how tedious or tiring — on time and making sure they’re free of errors.
-Offer to assist others with their workloads or take on those tasks no one else wants to tackle.
-As others discover your tenacity and talent, they’ll likely hand over projects that carry greater weight and a higher thrill factor.
+In addition to delivering your assignments — no matter how tedious or tiring — on time, error-free and without complaint, offer to help others with their workloads or take on tasks no one else wants.
+As managers discover your tenacity and talent, they’ll likely hand over weightier projects with a higher thrill factor.

 2. Show confidence, not cockiness

-One of employers’ chief complaints about recent grads is that they often expect too much too soon; some even presume they know as much as — or even more than — seasoned employees.
-Understand that you will need to earn your stripes before being given greater responsibility.
+Employers often complain that recent grads expect too much too soon, or even presume that they know as much as — or even more than — seasoned employees.
+Understand that you need to earn your stripes before being given greater responsibility.
 Doing an excellent job on every project you’re assigned while keeping upbeat is the best way to impress your manager.
 If you’re a digital native who can help less tech-savvy colleagues master a software package, do it quietly and without fanfare.
 They’ll remember and appreciate it.

 3. Watch and listen

 Pay attention to the behaviors and accomplishments valued in the organization.
 Ask yourself what types of marketers seem most successful, and identify the attributes they share.
-Try to connect with a star performer who can serve as a mentor and provide career advice.
+Try to connect with a star performer who can act as a mentor and provide career advice.
 Also, note how employees interact with each other and how various tasks are handled.
-Focusing your attention on how different departments communicate and collaborate will help you boost your soft skills.
+Observing how people with contrasting personalities communicate and collaborate will help you hone your soft skills.

 4. Hop into the driver's seat

-No matter how supportive or sympathetic a supervisor you have, it’s not his or her sole mission to advance your career.
-It’s up to you to build your knowledge bank and acquire new skills.
-Volunteer for interesting projects and pursue professional development opportunities both within and outside the organization.
+No matter how supportive or sympathetic your boss is, advancing your career isn’t their sole mission.
+It’s up to you to build your knowledge base and acquire new skills.
+Volunteer for interesting projects, and pursue professional development opportunities both within and outside the organization.
 Attend training seminars or take classes that will help you perform your current duties better or prepare you for your next level of assignments.

 5. Follow the leaders